people-who-code/footbot/README.md

 # halamadridbot
-a twitter bot that retweets content about real madrid
+a twitter bot that retweets or post content about real madrid